ZhengWu721/HelloWorld/README.md

 Hi all!

-I am a USC student.This is a project that I used to help me learn how to work in GitHub.
+I am a USC student.
+This is a project that I used to help me learn how to work in GitHub.